aehparta/libe/examples/nrf24l01-ping/README.md

 # NRF24L01+ ping example application

-This example need precise timing, so it was not tested on smaller/slower platforms.
+This example needs precise timing, so it was not tested on smaller/slower platforms.

 ## Tested targets